 - authorisation for conduct that breaches the Commerce Act, but that has a public benefit that outweighs any harm.
 The NZCC targets providing a decision on "straightforward" applications within 40 working days.
 However, given the NZCC's average working time over the last 20 years for considering authorisation applications is 170 working days, and the usual need to present economic evidence in relation to public benefits, it again remains to be seen whether the NZCC could grant authorisation within a timeframe that is useful for any collaborations in response to COVID-19.

 Potential for further guidance for non-essential goods and services

 The NZCC's guidance relates solely to the supply of essential goods and services at this stage.
 However, it has not ruled out issuing further guidance in the future in relation to the supply of non-essential services, perhaps in recognition of how broadly the impacts of COVID-19 are being felt across the economy.
 Of course, the existing legislative exceptions, including the collaborative activities exception, continue to apply to the supply of all goods and services.

-If you have any questions, or would like assistance in implementing any coordinated industry response to COVID-19, please get in touch with Troy Pilkington or Sarah Keene.
+If you have any questions, or would like assistance in implementing any coordinated industry response to COVID-19, please get in touch with Troy Pilkington.
 We have significant experience advising businesses on collaborative arrangements, including in response to COVID-19, and we will help you proceed with confidence.